Solar Panels in Barefield, Co. Clare

 A 4kWp system in Barefield typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,552 kWh/year, paying for itself in 4-6 years.

-Are solar panels worth it in Barefield?
+Is my roof suitable for solar panels in Barefield?

 Do I need a smart meter for solar panels?